MicrosoftDocs/well-architected/well-architected/security/design-governance-landing-zone.md

 ---
-title: Zero-trust landing zone in Azure
+title: Azure landing zone integration
 description: Security controls on a prepared infrastructure into which a workload can get deployed.
 author: PageWriter-MSFT
 ms.author: robbymillsap